jiankaiwang/GCPNotes/Cloud_Vision_API.md

 After we created a bucket, we upload a image to the bucket.

-Next we have to edit the permission for all users that can read the image.
+Next we have to edit the permission for all users that can read the image (set `Group ` for option ENTITY and `Reader` for ACCESS.).